Westminster Presbyterian Church

 "Women and Missions" was their study magazine.
 They used the Yearbook of

-Prayer then as we do now.
+then as we do now.
 For years their home project was to help the

 Indians at Wolf Point, Montana.